Gas Installation Services in Gauteng

 Can I use gas appliances as a load shedding solution?

 Yes.
 Gas appliances operate completely independently of the electricity grid, making them highly effective during load shedding.
-Gas hobs, geysers, and gas braais continue to function normally during power outages.
+Gas hobs, gas geysers, and gas braais continue to function normally during power outages.
 Many South African households have switched to gas cooking and water heating specifically to reduce their reliance on Eskom and manage the impact of load shedding.

 Most modern instantaneous gas geysers use battery-powered ignition and require no electrical connection to operate.
 This means hot water remains available throughout load shedding without a generator, inverter, or solar backup system.
 Confirm with your installer that your chosen unit is fully grid-independent before purchase.